-The Group is also moving ahead with fast tracking its plans to build plants #10 and #11 in Meru, Klang and expect its first batch of lines to be commissioned by the middle of the year.
+Plants #10 and #11 in Meru, Klang are nearing completion and the Company has been working with the relevant authorities to install and supply the necessary infrastructure and utilities.
+The first batch of lines is expected to be commissioned within the 3rd quarter of the year.
 These new plants will have lines that are built to be inter-switchable between natural rubber and Nitrile glove production but have currently been earmarked for Nitrile in tandem with market demand.